breakfastquay/rubberband/README.md

   $ rubberband -t 1.5 -p 2.0 test.wav output.wav
 ```

-stretches the file test.wav to 50% longer than its original duration,
+stretches the file `test.wav` to 50% longer than its original
-shifts it up in pitch by one octave, and writes the output to output.wav.
+duration, shifts it up in pitch by one octave, and writes the output
+to `output.wav`.

 Several further options are available: run `rubberband -h` for help.
 In particular, different types of music may benefit from different